rberrelleza/hiptsi/README.md

 ##How to run as a docker container:
 - Create a /data directory in your docker-capablehost
 - docker pull ramiro/hiptsi
-- docker run -p 8080:8080 -e “HIPTSI_BASEURL=http://meet.jitsi.org" -e "HIPTSI_BASEURL=http://localhost:8080" -v /root/data/hiptsi-tenants.db:/hiptsi/tenants.db -d ramiro/hiptsi
+- docker run -p 8080:8080 -e “HIPTSI_BASEURL=http://meet.jitsi.org" -e "HIPTSI_BASEURL=http://localhost:8080" -e "DATABASE_PATH=/hiptsi/tenants.db" -v /root/data/hiptsi-tenants.db:/hiptsi/tenants.db -d ramiro/hiptsi

 In order to be able to test the bot with hipchat.com or your hipchat server, I recommend you look into https://ngrok.com/ so it's exposed via the internet.